nekohamja/nekohamja/README.md

 ### 👋 Hi there!
 <div align="justify">
-    I'm Nicco Van Hamja who's an aspiring Software Engineer who loves tinkering with JavaScript technologies.
-I'm currently in the path of learning web development and I'm always passionate about exploring new technologies to solve various real-life problems.
+    I'm Nicco Van Hamja who's an aspiring Software Engineer.
+I'm currently in the path of learning web development and I love tinkering with JavaScript technologies.
+    I also do Illustration, UI/UX Design on the side and have previous experiences in using machine learning tools, such as Python and Jupyter Notebook.
+    I'm always passionate about exploring new technologies to solve various real-life problems.

 </div>

 ### 🔧 Tech Stack